Doing business in Anguilla

 Employment of Women, Young Persons and Children Act.

 Employment of Children (Restriction) Act.

 The above legislation applies to all employees, both local and foreign, working in Anguilla.
 The Fair Labour Standards Act provides that there is no prohibition on an employer conferring on an employee benefits which are more favourable than those provided in the Act.
 However, it is not open to an employer to impose terms on an employee which are less favourable than those provided in the Act.

-The minimum details which must be included in a written contract of employment include (Fair Labour Standards Act):
+The minimum details which must be included in a written contract of employment include (Schedule 1 of the Fair Labour Standards Act):

 The name and address of the employer.